Tooth Extractions in Pembroke Pines

 After Tooth Extraction

-Dr. Tendler and Dr. Kogan have provided patient instructions for after tooth extraction.
+Dr. Tendler, Dr. Shapiro and Dr. Theiss have provided patient instructions for after tooth extraction.
 If you have any questions, please call our office at Florida Center for Oral & Maxillofacial Surgery Pembroke Pines FL Office Phone Number 954-437-2222.